ayushsharma82/ESP-DASH/docs/features/custom-logo.md

 #### Step 2: Setting custom logo in sketch

-Now once your custom logo has been prepared, let's set it in our ESP-DASH Pro library.
-To do so, the library contains 2 files which contain the variable that govern 'mini' and 'large' logos used by our webpage.
+Now once your custom logo has been prepared, let's set it in your ESP-DASH Pro library:

 1. Go to `logo.h`
-2. Set `DASH_MINI_LOGO_MIME` to your image file type.
+2. Set `DASH_LOGO_MIME` to your image file type.
 To find your file's mime type, use this utility: https://www.htmlstrip.com/mime-file-type-checker
-3. Set `DASH_MINI_LOGO_WIDTH` & `DASH_MINI_LOGO_HEIGHT` according to your desired size which will be displayed on the webpage.
+3. Set `DASH_LOGO_WIDTH` & `DASH_LOGO_HEIGHT` according to your desired size which will be displayed on the webpage.
-4. Replace the array length of `DASH_MINI_LOGO` with the newly generated array length.
+4. Replace the array length of `DASH_LOGO` with the newly generated array length.
 5. Now open `logo.cpp`
-6. Replace the data inside `DASH_MINI_LOGO` with new data generated just before using File2Raw.
+6. Replace the data inside `DASH_LOGO` with new data generated just before using File2Raw.

-Once done, you may repeat the same steps as above for `DASH_LARGE_LOGO`.